 What Happens if a Hit and Run Driver Is Never Found?

 Anyone who suffers a “serious injury” through an auto accident in Florida can generally step outside the “no-fault” system and file suit directly against anyone who holds civil fault for the incident.
 However, if police cannot identify who crashed into you, you may not be able to pursue a lawsuit even though you have the right to do so under state law.

 Fortunately, if you report your hit and run car accident to the Wesley Chapel police, you may be eligible to seek restitution from the Florida Crimes Compensation Trust Fund in the event the at-fault driver is never found.
-A seasoned auto accident lawyer like Scott Distasio could explain how this works in more detail during an initial consultation.
+A auto accident lawyer like Scott Distasio could explain how this works in more detail during an initial consultation.

 A Wesley Chapel Attorney Could Help You Seek Financial Recovery After a Hit and Run Car Accident

 Florida law enforcement and the court system typically treat hit and run drivers harshly.
 In the meantime, though, you may still be dealing with serious injuries and losses caused by such a driver, and you may have limited options for seeking financial compensation.